Yellow-crested cockatoo: Introduced population

 An introduced population of these birds is found in Hong Kong.
+Hong Kong's feral population is estimated to be around 200, 10% of the total wild population.
 They are a common sight across the densely populated area on both sides of the harbour, easily spotted in the woods and public parks in the north and west of Hong Kong Island.
-The large group has apparently developed from a number of caged birds that have been released into the Hong Kong area over many years.
+The large group has developed from some caged birds that have been released into the Hong Kong area over many years.
 An often repeated story is that Hong Kong Governor Sir Mark Aitchison Young released the Government House's entire bird collection – including a large number of yellow-crested cockatoos – hours before surrendering Hong Kong to Japanese troops in December 1941.
 Historians and conservation biologists in Hong Kong have found no evidence to corroborate this story, and believe that Hong Kong's yellow-crested cockatoo population is made up of escaped pets.
-The earliest record of an escaped pet yellow-crested cockatoo comes from 1959.
+The earliest record of an escaped yellow-crested cockatoo pet comes from 1959.